davenverse/shellfish/docs/introduction/index.md

 ## What is this `IO` thing?

 You may be wondering at this point, what is this `IO` thing that appears at the end of the functions?
-Well, thats the [IO monad](https://typelevel.org/cats-effect/docs/2.x/datatypes/io) of Cats Effect; the concept is much more extensive than we can explain on this page, but basically it is a type that allows us to suspend side effects so that they do not run instantly:
+Well, that's the [IO monad](https://typelevel.org/cats-effect/docs/2.x/datatypes/io) of Cats Effect; the concept is much more extensive than we can explain on this page, but basically it is a type that allows us to suspend side effects so that they do not run instantly:

 ```scala mdoc
 import cats.effect.IO